KishoreVB70/escrowNFT-Decade/README.md

 ## About the Author

 I am a blockchain and crypto enthusiast.
 I am also a software engineer.
-I love to learn about new things and to share my knowledge with others.
+I love to learn about new things and share my knowledge with others.
 You can find me on [GitHub](https://github.com/yafiabiyyu) and [LinkedIn](https://www.linkedin.com/in/abiyyuyafi/).